 For the Frosting:

-- In a large bowl combine the confectioners' sugar, butter, the 6 Tbs. milk, the vanilla and salt and beat with an electric mixer on low speed until combined, about 1 minute.
+- In a large bowl combine the powdered' sugar, butter, the 6 Tbs. milk, the vanilla and salt and beat with an electric mixer on low speed until combined, about 1 minute.
 Stop the mixer and scrape down the sides of the bowl.
 Increase the speed to medium and beat for 2 minutes, then reduce the speed to low.

 - Add the chocolate gradually and beat until combined, then increase the speed to medium and beat for 1 minute more.